 The sea shells accumulate several feet thick next to the jetty at Blind Pass, at the junction of Sanibel and Captiva Island.
 If you are there first thing in the morning, you just walk around and select the best ones.
 Amy and Alyssa and I went there at 11pm on the last night, and walked the beach with flashlights.

-Over half of our trip was under bright sunny skies, which was fortunate, since 7 days before a tropical storm went up the Florida coast.
+bare feet partially covered with sand standing on a thick layer of small seashells on the beach Over half of our trip was under bright sunny skies, which was fortunate, since 7 days before a tropical storm went up the Florida coast.

 The getting up early and lack of sleep made us all crabby a couple of times, but we managed through it.
 Overall it was a fantastic trip, and the best vacation I have ever had.
 The walking on the beach with my daughters are very good memories, as was the all day bicycle ride to the other end of the island.